 ART 339.
-Advanced Topics in Studio Art: Painting and Drawing from Life (4) The principles, practices, and history of painting and drawing from direct observation.
-Students learn advanced techniques of drawing and painting from direct observation and the conpainting from direct observation and the conceptual framework for a variety of approaches to life painting and drawing.
+Advanced Topics in Studio Art: Painting and Drawing from Life (4)

+The principles, practices, and history of painting and drawing from direct observation.
+Students learn advanced techniques of drawing and painting from direct observation and the conceptual framework for a variety of approaches to life painting and drawing.
 Studio work from the model, still life, and landscape.
 Critique and discussion of traditional and contemporary observational drawing and painting.
 Prerequisite: one of the following art studio courses: ART 100, 102, 105, 204, 206, 208, 210, 212, 233, 333, or consent of instructor.